raphipod/Blade/README.md

 ### How to use?

+IMPORTANT: Blade can currently only utilize keyboards, I can't test other features than for the Keyboard itself.

 Download the release of Blade, start "blade.exe".

 Now, you can either choose to have a full keyboard illuminated in one color, or you can choose from Modes:

+## General Modes implemented:
-Currently, only one mode is implemented: The Type Mode
+- The Type Mode

 This mode lights up the home row and nothing else.
 No distraction.

+- Gaming Mode

+Lights up WASD in red color.

+## Game Modes:
+- Minecraft:

+Lights up WASD, Hotbar (1-9), Q, E.

 # PLEASE CONTRIBUTE!
 This .NET-App utilizes Colore, a .NET wrapper over the Razer SDK.
 It unfortunately is poorly documented, and I am not a blessed programmer either.